dwrrehman/programming_language/readme.txt

 this is an optimizing compiler for a low-level programming language that i am making for fun and for my own use. the language is word-based, statement-based, and is closely modelled off of the hardware RISC-like ISA's which it chooses to target, which include: RISC-V (32 and 64 bit), ARM (32 and 64 bit), and the MSP430 ISA.

-there are only 31 built-in operators/instructions in the language (excluding the machine instructions), all of which take 0, 1, 2, or 3 arguments. also, all these operators are prefix, and fixed arity.
+there are only 30 built-in operators/instructions in the language (excluding the machine instructions), all of which take 0, 1, 2, or 3 arguments. also, all these operators are prefix, and fixed arity.

 a description of the built-in instructions and the semantics of each instruction is given below:

 full language ISA:
 ----------------------

-	ct rt set add sub mul div rem file str and or eor si sd la ld st do del adr lt ge ne eq at halt emit sc bits reg
+	set add sub mul div rem and or eor si sd str reg bits ld st adr emit lt ge ne eq at do sc halt ct rt file del

 language-specific instructions:
 ----------------------------------